Medically Reviewed

 • Continue with other necessary forms of treatment or life changes.

 Located throughout the United States, American Addiction Centers’ accredited facilities offer treatment for Adderall addiction, polysubstance addiction, and other co-occurring mental health disorders.
-Contact our admissions navigators to learn more about treatment options and facilities near you.
+Contact our admissions navigators to verify your insurance and learn more about treatment options and facilities near you.

 Need more info?